Software-Engineering-Group-UP/RSE-UP/chapters/bash_advanced.md

 ```

 Our small script is now doing something useful,
-but it may take the next person who reads it a moment to figure out exactly what.
+but it may take the next person who reads it a moment to figureout exctly what.
 We can improve our script by adding a **comment**:

 ```text
 # Get author information from a Project Gutenberg eBook.